stellar/freighter-backend/docs/mercury.md

 Freighter's backend relies on data that is ingested and indexed by Mercury in order to serve different wallet views.

-Mercury is an indexer and API built on Stellar, [see docs for more info.](https://www.mercurydata.app/) Mercury allows users to subscribe to data on the network and query indexed data using a GraphQL API.
+Mercury is an indexer and API built on Stellar, [see docs for more info.](https://www.mercurydata.app/) It allows users to subscribe to data on the network and query indexed data using a GraphQL API.

 ## Playground